China urges caution over British Steel nationalisation plan - Finance news and analysis from Global Banking & Finance Review

 Add as preferred source on Google

-BEIJING, May 14 (Reuters) - China on Thursday urged Britain to "make decisions prudently" over plans to nationalise British Steel, and called on the British government to "respect the wishes of firms and market principles, and avoid the abuse of administrative coercive measures".
+BEIJING, May 14 (Reuters) - China on Thursday urged the British government to "make decisions prudently" over plans to nationalise British Steel, calling on it to "respect the wishes of firms and market principles, and avoid the abuse of administrative coercive measures."

-China will closely follow the developments and will "take strong measures to safeguard legitimate rights of Chinese companies", according to a statement released by the commerce ministry.
+China will closely follow developments and will "take strong measures to safeguard legitimate rights of Chinese companies," according to a statement released by the commerce ministry.

-(Reporting by Yukun Zhang, Xiuhao Chen and Liz Lee; Editing by Muralikumar Anantharaman)
+(Reporting by Yukun Zhang, Xiuhao Chen and Liz Lee in Beijing; Additional reporting by Muvija M in London; Editing by Muralikumar Anantharaman and Toby Chopra)

 Key Takeaways